debackerl/queryme/README.md

-Structured language to embed complex queries in the query part of an URL.
+Structured language to embed complex queries in the query part of a URL.

+**This API is still unstable**, but many unit tests have been written already.

+## Example

-For example the following piece of JavaScript
+The following example JavaScript code:

 ```JavaScript
 var filter = QM.And(QM.Not(QM.Eq("type",[QM.String("foo"),QM.String("bar")])),QM.Fts("text","belgian chocolate"));